PrivatPinguin/Magic/README.md

 #now, it's done
 job.done()

-#enjoy the megagic in your terminal
+#enjoy the magic in your terminal
 ```